MINAADELMARKOS/Police_Department_Incident_Reports-Project/README.md

 ## **Introduction to Folium**

-Folium is a powerful Python library that helps you create several types of Leaflet maps.
-The fact that the Folium results are interactive makes this library very useful for dashboard building.
+Folium is a strong Python library for creating many types of Leaflet maps.
+Because the Folium findings are interactive, this library is ideal for dashboard development.

 From the official Folium documentation page: